Guide for Authors

 All submitted articles are subject to initial appraisal by Editor-in-Chief or one of the Editors/Section Editors before peer review.
 We reject a number of articles without external peer review with the aim of giving authors rapid decisions (usually within 10 days).
 We aim to reach a first decision on all manuscripts within six weeks of submission.
 Rejection is often much quicker than this.
 We aim to do this quickly so that we do not waste authors' time, allowing them to get on and submit the work elsewhere without unnecessary delay.

 All research articles, and most other article types, published in GORM undergo thorough peer review.
 GORM operates an open peer review system.
 Also this journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.
 To help with this preparation please ensure the following when submitting to GORM.
 Submit the Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate files.

-If a submission is assigned to a Scientific Editor to process, he/she usually obtains reviews from two external referees to ensure the scientific quality and importance of the research.
+If a submission is assigned to a Scientific Editor to process, he/she usually obtains reviews from at least two external referees to ensure the scientific quality and importance of the research.
 Editors will make a decision based on the reviewers’ reports and authors are sent these reports along with the editorial decision on their manuscript.
 Authors should note that even in light of one positive report, concerns raised by another reviewer might fundamentally undermine the study and result in the manuscript being rejected.

 New Submission Guide